DandelionSprout/adfilt/README.md

 ## I hereby request help with:

-• Discovering filters that I may have missed, especially on websites that I refuse to visit due to personal tastes (e.g. far-right "newssites", or conspiracist mouthpiece blogs).
+• Discovering filters that I may have missed, especially on websites that I refuse to visit due to personal tastes (e.g. far-right "newssites", clothes-"selling" scam shops, conspiracist mouthpiece blogs, and so on).

 • Telling me that you're using those lists, through taking a quick ~4-question survey in Norwegian (https://dandelionsprout.polldaddy.com/s/adfilt-brukerundersøkelse), and/or by giving this repository a ꙨWatch and/or ★Star.